tinymce/tinymce/readme.md

 # Description
-`boss` is a project which provides utility functions for dealing with the DOM.
+`boss` is a project which provides a generic wrapper for document models - DomUniverse vs TestUniverse.
 # Installation
 `boss` is available as an `npm` package.
 You can install it via the npm package `@ephox/boss`
 ## Install from npm